wso2/cellery-samples/composites/todo-service/README.md

 ```
 ---

-Follow below instructions to build, run and push the `todo` composite.
+Follow below instructions to build and run the `todo` composite.

 1. Build the cell image for todo-composite project by executing the `cellery build` command as shown below.
 Note `CELLERY_HUB_ORG` is your organization name in [cellery hub](https://hub.cellery.io/).
     ```